pudly/schmopera-hugo/content/articles/fallis-wraps-27-years-with-the-toronto-consort.md

 date = "2018-05-11T21:26:00-04:00"
 lastmod = "2018-05-15T16:12:00-04:00"
 publishDate = "2018-05-13T15:41:00-04:00"
-slug = "fallis-wraps-27-years-with-the-toronto-consort"
-title = "Fallis wraps 27 years with the Toronto Consort"
+short_description = "Readers, we're giving away two pairs of tickets to the matinee performance on May 27 (3:30pm).
+To be eligible for the draw, share or retweet this post (give us a tag @Schmopera, too!) and tell us why you're keen to see David Fallis' final collaboration with one of Toronto's cornerstones of Early Music." slug = "fallis-wraps-27-years-with-the-toronto-consort" title = "Fallis wraps 27 years with the Toronto Consort"
 +++